 Many Camino routes end up in Santiago de Compostela.
 Which one shall we walk?
 After months of indecision, which included whether Dave would come at all, we finally came up with a plan.
 Here is how our plan evolved.

 This second Camino was a mix of three different Caminos, solo along sections of the Camino Frances (Judy for 16 days) and Camino del Norte (Dave for two days).
 Together we continued along the Camino del Norte for four more days, took three days “off” the Camino as we made our way to Oviedo by bus, stopping in Guernika and Bilbao on the way.
 We then took 19 days to walk all of the Camino Primitivo.
 Daily posts began on April 18, 2019.
 Here is how our second journey transpired.

 Our 2015 Camino Frances Journey

-Dave (my husband) and I first walked the Camino Frances together in autumn of 2015.
+Dave and I first walked the Camino Frances together in autumn of 2015.
 We left St. Jean Pied de Port in southern France on my 70th birthday, September 10th.
 What a way to celebrate a new decade!
 We arrived in Santiago de Compostela fifty days later on October 29th, walking approximately 16 km per day with the shortest day being about 8 km and the longest, 32 km.
 No blisters, just lots of good memories and pictures.
-To read about our experience, visit our “Through Our Looking Glass” blog.
+To read about our experience, visit The Camino Françes, Fall 2015 blog.